- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 Orion was quietly standing and sleeping not too far from where I was; his blue eyes were shut and light exhales blew against his long deep auburn mane.

-I was so hot; but every breeze that passed across my skin caused me to shiver violently, disturbing my wounded chest and side.
-I gripped my torso then scratched my wrist again, though more forceful this time.
+I was feeling so hot, but every breeze that passed across my skin caused me to shiver violently, disturbing my wounded chest and side.
+I gripped my torso then scratched my wrist again, though more forcefully this time.

 “Nice tree…….thank you….”